A Curious Matter of Men with Wings

-The oldest of ten siblings, family tales come naturally to F. Rutledge Hammes.
-His grandparents moved out to the sea islands early in their marriage and made many friends in the Gullah community, leaving Rutledge enamored by all the stories and folklore he was told as a child.
-It wasn’t until he was a junior in college that he decided to try his hand at writing fiction; a proud and pledged poet, he became inspired by the minimalist style of Raymond Carver, and the hard-hitting subject matter of Dorothy Allison.
-Rutledge has long believed that magic is at the heart of Charleston, SC, and so magic must be at the heart of the Charleston novel.
-Through A Curious Matter of Men with Wings, he hopes readers will see the redemption that comes to people who keep their promises to one another and stand together regardless of ethnicity, culture, and class.
-He is presently Director of the Creative Writing program at Charleston County School of the Arts, and the recipient of the 2019 South Carolina Arts Commission Fellowship for prose.
+As the oldest in a family of ten, stories of family come naturally to F. Rutledge Hammes.
+His grandparents moved out to the Sea Islands early in their marriage and made friends in the Gullah community, and he grew up enamored by all the stories and folklore he was told as a child.
+He has long believed that magic is at the heart of Charleston, SC, and so magic must be at the heart of the Charleston novel.
+Rutledge earned his MFA in fiction from Old Dominion University.
+He is presently Director of the Creative Writing program at the Charleston County School of the Arts, the most awarded middle- and high-school writing program in the nation, and is the 2019 South Carolina Arts Commission Prose Fellow.

 A Curious Matter of Men with Wings is where magic comes to life in a bold story that celebrates the Gullah world of the South Carolina Sea Islands.
 With lyrical prose, the novel takes us into a hidden realm where life is still enchanted, and storytelling abounds.

 —Sue Monk Kidd, New York Times bestselling author of The Secret Life of Bees and The Invention of Wings